icarito/physics-with-xo/14_experimental_activities.md

 ### Measuring range

-**XO1:** According to measurements made, it's possible to measure sinusoidal signals of effective voltage of 4.0 mV, which corresponds with a maximum voltage of 5.6 mV and a $$V _ {\text{pp}}$$ ("peak to peak" voltage) in the order of **13 mV**.
+**XO1:** According to measurements made, it's possible to measure sinusoidal signals of effective voltage of 4.0 mV, which corresponds with a maximum voltage of 5.6 mV and a $$ V _ {\text{pp}} $$ ("peak to peak" voltage) in the order of **13 mV**.
 Accordingly, only very small signals will be measurable, or voltage dividers will be needed to measure higher voltage signals.

 ### Sampling frequency